How to Tell If Someone Truly Appreciates a Photographer's Work

 Many aspiring models have complimented me on my work and try to book a shoot with me for a couple of months later.
 Most of them don't return although they have boasted about their commitment.
 Therefore, I'm very used to take a pinch of salt for the promises.

 By the way, I always see these people uploading new posts of work from their photoshoots with hobbyists after that.

 Sacrifices her other activities

-While the person should arrange a date and time to do the shoot as early as possible, some model-wannabes do cancel their activities for the sake of setting up the shoot soon.
+While the person should arrange a date and time to do the shoot as early as possible, some aspiring models do cancel their activities for the sake of setting up the shoot soon.

 In contrast, I have encountered people who call off the arranged shoot because of their new driving lesson, piano lesson or even holidays.
 Basically, they make me block off the date and time and I have to turn down other clients' requests, having to end up with free timeslots due to their change of mind.

 Cooperates well with the photographer